 Dental Gum Therapy

-It hides in your mouth, destroying gum tissue and teeth.
+Gum disease hides in your mouth, destroying gum tissue and teeth.
 It can lead to strokes, heart attacks, and pregnancy complications.
-Don’t think it’s your problem?
-At Mid Cities Dental, conservative estimates report that up to 80 percent of the population unknowingly has gum disease in some form and are in need of dental gum therapy.
+You might think it’s not your problem.
+However conservative estimates report that up to 80 percent of the population unknowingly has gum disease in some form and is in need of dental gum therapy.

 - Red, swollen or tender gums